 A master’s degree from Vermont Law School is about more than legal theory.
-By studying advocacy, regulations, legislation, and markets, you’ll acquire the tools needed to create a more sustainable world.
+By studying advocacy, regulations, legislation, and markets, you will acquire the tools needed to create a more sustainable world.

-juris doctor program and online, and can be started in the fall or spring.
-The 30-credit programs allow you to choose from over 50 courses taught by VLS’ world-renowned faculty.
+VLS master’s degrees are one-year programs designed for those who do not seek a professional law degree.
+The 30-credit programs allow you to choose from more than 50 courses taught by VLS’s world-renowned faculty.
 Programs are designed to be completed in 12 months but students have up to five years to obtain their degree.
+All master’s degrees can be pursued jointly with our juris doctor program and online, and can be started in the fall or spring.

 Summers-Only MELP Program